-Skills Laboratory - Located on the first floor of the main campus, the nursing skills laboratory is an integral resource for student development in the journey from novice to expert.
-The skills lab faculty work with didactic course faculty to provide consistent support in teaching and setting up the laboratory with the equipment appropriate to the day's activities.
+Skills Laboratory - The nursing skills laboratory is an integral resource for student development in the journey from novice to expert.
+There are three designated skills laboratories where skills lab faculty work with the didactic course faculty to provide consistent support in teaching and setting up the laboratory with the equipment appropriate to the day's activities.